ashutosh0gupta/randomAttendance/README.md

    $python3 manage.py runserver
    ```

- * Go to the following webpage in a browser
+ * Go to the following webpage in a browser.
+It will import the students from the csv file.

     http://127.0.0.1:8000/import/

+  If the studnet list is long, it will take some 10s of seconds.

   5. __Using attendance__